peter88213/novelyst_timeline/docs/usage.md

 ### On the novelyst side

-- Only normal scenes are synchronized with Timeline, or exported to Timeline.
-Unused scenes, "Notes" scenes, and "Todo" scenes will not show up in the timeline.
+- Only normal sections are synchronized with Timeline, or exported to Timeline.
+Unused sections, "Notes" sections, and "Todo" sections will not show up in the timeline.
-- Optionally, scenes with an unspecific time stamp (day, hours, minutes) are not transferred to the timeline.
+- Optionally, sections with an unspecific time stamp (day, hours, minutes) are not transferred to the timeline.
-- Changes to the scene date/time affect the event start date/time during synchronization.
+- Changes to the section date/time affect the event start date/time during synchronization.
-- Changes to the scene title affect the event text during synchronization.
+- Changes to the section title affect the event text during synchronization.
-- Changes to the scene description affect the event description during synchronization.
+- Changes to the section description affect the event description during synchronization.
-- Changes to the scene type may add or remove the corresponding event during synchronization.
+- Changes to the section type may add or remove the corresponding event during synchronization.
-- Adding or removing scenes will add or remove the corresponding event during synchronization.
+- Adding or removing sections will add or remove the corresponding event during synchronization.

 ### On the Timeline side

-- A scene ID is a string looking like "ScID:1".
+- A section ID is a string looking like "ScID:1".
 It is auto-generated and must not be changed manually.
-- Only events with a label containing the string "Scene" (user input) or a scene ID (auto-generated) are exported as scenes to a new novelyst project.
+- Only events with a label containing the string "Section" (user input) or a section ID (auto-generated) are exported as sections to a new novelyst project.
-- When generating a new novelyst project from a timeline the first time, "Scene" labels are replaced with scene ID labels.
+- When generating a new novelyst project from a timeline the first time, "Section" labels are replaced with section ID labels.
-- If a new novelyst project is generated again with the same timeline, the scene ID labels may change.
+- If a new novelyst project is generated again with the same timeline, the section ID labels may change.
-- Only events with a label containing a scene ID are synchronized with an existing novelyst project.
+- Only events with a label containing a section ID are synchronized with an existing novelyst project.
-- Changes to the event start date/time affect the scene date/time during synchronization.
+- Changes to the event start date/time affect the section date/time during synchronization.
-- Changes to the event text affect the scene title during synchronization.
+- Changes to the event text affect the section title during synchronization.
-- Changes to the event description affect the scene description during synchronization.
+- Changes to the event description affect the section description during synchronization.
-- The scene structure of an existing novelyst project can not be changed in Timeline.
-Adding/removing events, or adding/removing scene IDs from event labels will *not* add or remove the corresponding scene during synchronization.
+- The section structure of an existing novelyst project can not be changed in Timeline.
+Adding/removing events, or adding/removing section IDs from event labels will *not* add or remove the corresponding section during synchronization.

 ### Synchronization of unspecific date/time in novelyst with specific date/time in Timeline.